-The process industry needs to opt for other energy sources than carbon.
+The process industry needs other energy sources than carbon.
 As well as for alternative (non-fossil) carbon feedstock.
-This is easier said than done, as carbon is the starting point for virtually all its production processes.
+This is easier said than done, as carbon is the starting point for virtually all production processes.
 Existing chemical production installations are laid out for use of fossil hydrocarbons.
 A radical shift to entirely novel production methods will therefore not be feasible in most cases.

-The circular processes of the future will predominantly have to be redesigned, starting from the present petrochemical technologies that have been optimized for over more than a century.
-This means that only a part of petrochemical production processes will have to be redesigned.
+These processes all have to be redesigned, starting from the present petrochemical technologies.
+They have been optimized for over more than a century, meaning that only a part of petrochemical production processes will have to be redesigned.
 But even this limited scope means a huge challenge.
 Renewables will have to compete with the economy of scale of existing installations.
 Smart solutions bring about the necessary change.

-In the circular carbon program we consider three alternative carbon sources as feedstock:
+In the Circular Carbon Program we consider 3 alternative carbon sources as feedstock:

 - Biomass (renewables)

 The (petro)chemical industry is based on a number of platform chemicals that are the starting point of a variety value chains.
 The challenge is to produce these platform chemicals in a viable, sustainable way using alternative carbon feedstock.
 As a result, the value chains become sustainable as well.

 Together with our partners we explore innovative technologies and solutions to identify viable pathways to convert alternative carbon sources to platform chemicals.
 And one thing is already clear: the availability of renewable energy (and green hydrogen) is vital to transform towards circular use of carbon.

 Do you have any questions, or are you interested in joining?
 Let’s get in touch.

 Projects in the Circular Carbon Program focus on 3 axes: